lukecav/awesome-woocommerce/README.md

 * [Woomotiv](https://wordpress.org/plugins/woomotiv/) -  Powerful and easy to use Woocommerce Plugin that leverages social proof to increase your conversions.
 * [Video Tab For WooCommerce](https://wordpress.org/plugins/video-tab-for-woocommerce/) -  Video Tab For WooCommerce.
 * [Coupon By Roles For WooCommerce](https://wordpress.org/plugins/coupon-by-roles-for-woocommerce/) -  This plugin allows admin to set coupons by user roles.
+* [WooCommerce Return and Warranty Management System](https://wordpress.org/plugins/wc-return-warrranty/) -  An extension for manage return and warranty system for WooCommerce shop.

 ## Action Scheduler
 * [Action Scheduler Timeout Monitor](https://github.com/Prospress/action-scheduler-timeout-monitor/) -  Gather additional information about subscription action scheduled events which timeout.